ryanpatenio/learning-react/README.md

 # Day 5
 - by using react.memo will prevent rendering the child component every action happen in the parent and the react memo has a return function which is prev and next which you can use

+# Day 6
+- by creating custom hooks it is a reusable hooks where you can use globally it just like in codeigniter where you custom helpers
+- example using useFetch where you pass a parameters on it then it will returns objects then you destructuring in any pages or components you want

 Thanks for checking it out!